mallgroup/mal-mongster/README.md

   - ./my_local_db_folder:/bitnami
 ```

-You can replace `./my_local_db_folder` with the directory you expect the Mongo will store the data.
+You can replace `./my_local_db_folder` with the directory you expect the Mongo stores the data.

 ### Local development
 You also might be interested in local development.
-We'll appreciate any code that will make this product just better.
+We'll appreciate any code that makes this product just better.

  - [Local Development](/docs/development.md)